7 unmissable free things to do in San Cristobal Galapagos and other tips

 Interisland boat schedule

 There are two rides per day one in the morning around 6 or 7 am depending on the island, and one in the afternoon around 2 pm.
-We thought that the afternoon ride would be choppier but it’s not true, it all depends on the currents and the weather conditions.
+We thought that the afternoon ride would be choppier, but it’s not true; it all depends on the currents and the weather conditions.

 All the islands connect via Santa Cruz.
 You cannot travel from Isabela to San Cristobal directly.
 So for example, if this is your itinerary you will need to take the boat in the morning from Isabela to Santa Cruz and the one in the afternoon from Santa Cruz to San Cristobal.
 This is what we did at least.

-However, you could be smarter than us and if you are planning to stay on the three islands, you could fly to San Cristobal first, then visit Santa Cruz, then Isabela, and then come back to Santa Cruz on the day before you fly out.
-This is a suggestion if you don’t want to waste one full day for your island transfer or if you suffer from sea-motion sickness.
+However, you could be more intelligent than we, and if you are planning to stay on the three islands, you could fly to San Cristobal first, then visit Santa Cruz, then Isabela, and then come back to Santa Cruz on the day before you fly out.

 Sea motion sickness: tips